Arjen Robben: PSV

 During his first season for PSV, the 2002–03 season, Robben played 33 matches and scored 12 goals.
 He was named "PSV co-player of the year" along with striker Mateja Kežman, with whom he formed an attacking partnership still fondly referred to by PSV fans as "Batman and Robben".
 He helped lead PSV to their 17th Dutch title, and won the Talented Player of the Year award.
 After this good start, PSV could not keep up with rival Ajax and were forced into a fight for second place in the Eredivisie.
-Robben travelled to London and met with Manchester United coach Sir Alex Ferguson.
-Ferguson's offer came in much too low for PSV's and Robben's liking; PSV chairman Harry van Raaij told Manchester United the most that their €7 million offer would buy them was a shirt with Robben's autograph.
+Robben travelled to London and met with Manchester United manager Sir Alex Ferguson.
+Manchester United's offer came in much too low for PSV's and Robben's liking; PSV chairman Harry van Raaij told United that the most their €7 million offer would buy them was a shirt with Robben's autograph.
 Almost immediately, Chelsea owner Roman Abramovich offered €18 million (£12.1 million), and PSV accepted.
 The rest of his season with PSV was disappointing: he injured his hamstring twice and missed several games.
 By the end of the season, Robben scored five times in 23 Eredivisie matches.

 Chelsea

-2004–05 season
+2004–05 and 2005–06 seasons

-Robben did not make his competitive debut for Chelsea until November 2004, as he was injured in a pre-season friendly match against Roma, breaking a metatarsal bone in his right foot in a challenge from Olivier Dacourt.
+Robben did not make his competitive debut for Chelsea until 23 October 2004 against Blackburn Rovers, as he was injured in a pre-season friendly match against Roma, breaking a metatarsal bone in his right foot in a challenge from Olivier Dacourt.
 During this time, he told club doctors that he had noticed an unfamiliar growth on one of his testicles.
 The medical team quickly did tests to check for testicular cancer, but he was subsequently given the all clear.

 Robben proved to be a crucial player for the 2004–05 season; in November 2004, he was awarded the Premier League Player of the Month award.
 Robben ended the 2004–05 season with seven goals, his second highest professional total.
 He was shortlisted for the PFA Young Player of the Year, but was beaten by Manchester United's Wayne Rooney.
 Robben was badly injured in a Premier League match away to Blackburn Rovers and forced to sit out the 2005 Football League Cup Final, Chelsea's title run-in and progress to the semi-finals of the UEFA Champions League.
 Back to fitness for 2005–06, Robben was an integral part of the Chelsea left wing.
 In 28 matches, Robben contributed six goals as Chelsea won a second consecutive Premier League championship, the first back-to-back titles for the west London club.